-(a) Cash and cash equivalents

-The Station has demand deposits held at financial institutions for the University which are secured up to FDIC limits.
-Amounts in excess of FDIC limits are secured by collateral held by the financial institution which is pledged to the State of Florida Public Deposits Trust Fund.

-(b) Accounts and grants receivable

-The Station has accounts and grants receivables of \$279,488 and \$78,693 from governmental and other sources at June 30, 2019 and 2018, respectively.
-The Station has no policy requiring collateral or other security to support these amounts.
+- (a) Cash and cash equivalents-The Station has demand deposits held at financial institutions for the University which are secured up to FDIC limits.
+Amounts in excess of FDIC limits are secured by collateral held by the financial institution which is pledged to the State of Florida Public Deposits Trust Fund. - (b) Accounts and grants receivable-The Station has accounts and grants receivable of \$283,056 from governmental and other sources as of June 30, 2021.
+The Station has no policy requiring collateral or other security to support these amounts. - (c) Revenues-The Station received significant revenue from three sources.
+The State of Florida, the Department of Education, and other departments provided 36%; the CPB provided 19%; and the University provided 25% in cash support and donated facilities during the year ended June 30, 2021.

-(8) Significant Concentrations (continued)

-(c) Revenues

-The Station received significant revenue from three sources.
-The State of Florida, Department of Education and other State departments provided 47% and 48%, the CPB provided 15% and 16%, and the University provided 22% and 25% in cash support and donated facilities during the years ended June 30, 2019 and 2018, respectively.

-(9) Compensated Absences
+(8) Compensated Absences:

-Compensated absences liability activity for the years ended June 30, 2019 and 2018, was as follows:
+Compensated absences liability activity for the year ended June 30, 2021 was as follows: